 You don’t need to limit your calories.
 Most diets require people to restrict their caloric intake.
 With OMAD, you do not need to restrict your calories.
 In fact, you might have the opposite problem where you might not be eating enough calories.
 Try tracking your caloric intake for a few days to make sure you are getting enough calories for your sex, height, weight, and activity level.
 There are many online calorie intake calculators you can use to give you an estimate.

-Extending your fast by such a great amount will really help you achieve all of the health benefits associated with intermittent fasting such as fat loss, decreased damage to DNA, anti-aging properties, and improvements in various disease risk factors (1,8–13).
+Extending your fast by such a great amount will really help you achieve all of the health benefits associated with intermittent fasting such as weight loss, decreased damage to DNA, anti-aging properties, and improvements in various disease risk factors (1,8–13).
 You will probably see results quickly and this might help keep you motivated to stick with it.

 You might feel very hungry at first.
 There is going to be a learning curve with such an extreme diet that your body is going to have to adjust to.
 This should only last 1-2 weeks; but keep in mind that it should be temporary.
 Try drinking water and tea to help curve your hunger cravings.
 However, if you start to feel light-headed, dizzy, or faint, you should probably eat something.